zowe/zowe-client-java-sdk/README.md

 This enum is used to send it to the ZosConnection constructor denoting the type of authentication to perform.

-For BASIC example, the following ZosConnection object is specified to perform BASIC authentication:
+For the BASIC, the following ZosConnection object is specified to perform BASIC authentication:

     ZosConnection connection = new ZosConnection(AuthType.BASIC).host("xxxx").password("xxxx").user("xxxx").zosmfPort("xxxx").build();

 Basic authentication means that the http request contains a BASIC header representing the username and password encrypted.

-For web TOKEN example, the following ZosConnection object is specified:
+For web TOKEN, the following ZosConnection object is specified:

     ZosConnection connection = new ZosConnection(AuthType.TOKEN).host("xxxx").zosmfPort("xxxx").token(new Cookie("xxxx=xxxx")).build();

 With the zosmfauth package, ZosmfAuth provides an API (zosmfLogin) to retrieve authentication tokens (a JSON Web and an LTPA TOKEN) on a BASIC authentication request.
 This package contains an API that can also be used to delete the current store of JSON Web and LPTA tokens.

+See the README.MD in the zosmfauth package for code examples on retrieving an initial token and then using it for further requests without needing user and password information.

 Web TOKEN support must be enabled on your z/OSMF system.
 For more information, see Enabling JSON Web TOKEN support in the IBM z/OS Management Facility Configuration Guide.

+See [README.md](https://github.com/zowe/zowe-client-java-sdk/blob/main/src/main/java/zowe/client/sdk/zosmfauth/README.md) in zosmfauth package for further details.

-For SSL example, the following ZosConnection object is specified:
+For SSL, the following ZosConnection object is specified:

     ZosConnection connection = new ZosConnection(AuthType.SSL).host("xxxx").zosmfPort("xxxx").certPassword("xxxx").certFilePath("xxxx")..build();

+The SDK supports .p12 file format that represents a key-store that houses a self-signed certificate.

+In the example above, for certFilePath specify a path with a filename representing the location and file name of the .p12 file.

+For certPassword, specify the paraphrase/password used for the key store.

 The certificate file path value is normally retrieved from the teamconfig configuration file defined as a property.